moise-mulungu/mixed-react-projects/src/features/real-time-chat/easy-chat-requirements.md

 ## Copilot prompt sudo code:

-1. Setup the project
+1. Setup the project(done)

    - Initialize a new React project using Create React App (NextJS) or a similar tool.
    - Install necessary libraries (like react-router (not in nextjs, putting file in src/pages is how routing happens), socket.io-client, axios, etc.).

-2. Create the User Authentication system
+2. Create the User Authentication system(done)

    - Create a Login/Register component.
    - Implement user authentication logic (could be JWT, OAuth, etc.).
    - Store the authenticated user's data for later use.

-3. Create the Chat Interface
+3. Create the Chat Interface(done. may be modified when implementing the point 9)

    - Create a Chat component that displays a list of messages.
    - Each message should display the sender's name, the message text, and the time it was sent.
    - Include a text input for sending new messages.
    - DM: I'd do this first; I think you'll have to implement the server at the same time.

-4. Implement Real-time Messaging
+4. Implement Real-time Messaging(done)

     - Establish a WebSocket connection when the Chat component mounts.
       - what does the Chat component connect TO?
     - When a new message is submitted, send it over the WebSocket connection.
     - Listen for incoming messages on the WebSocket and add them to the chat.

-5. Implement Message History
+5. Implement Message History(done)

    - When the Chat component mounts, fetch the message history from the server and display it.
    - When a new message is sent or received, add it to the message history.

-6. Implement User Presence Information
+6. Implement User Presence Information(done)

    - Send a status update over the WebSocket when the user goes online or offline.
    - Listen for status updates from other users and update their presence status accordingly.

-7. Implement Typing Indicators
+7. Implement Typing Indicators(in progress)

    - When the user starts or stops typing, send a typing event over the WebSocket.
    - Listen for typing events from other users and display a typing indicator accordingly.